 Four forces are converging.

 The way analytics code gets written has changed.
-Code is now written by AI, and checked by people.
-The challenge shifts to verification — and whether your tools surface errors before they reach production or after.
+Code is increasingly written by AI and checked by people.
+The challenge shifts from typing speed to verification: whether your tools surface structural errors before they reach production, or after.
+As AI writes more of the analytics path, the type system stops being a developer preference and becomes a governance control.

 The bottom line